Forces that Shaped Ancient Greek Cities and Culture

 The acropolis of each city and its accompanying monuments created a bond between the city's identity and its spiritual beliefs.

-I am not advocating for the reuniting of state and church in our contemporary culture.
+I am not advocating for the reuniting of politics and religion in our contemporary culture.
 Instead, I question whether religion/spirituality can re-establish itself in our cities to unify communities.
-Spirituality has been a part of human civilization since its conception, and only in the last few centuries has it begun to deteriorate.
+Spirituality has been a part of human civilization since its conception, and only in the last few centuries has its presence begun to deteriorate and disappear.
 This is a new experiment for humans, and I believe we are not fully aware of the psychological repercussions of a society void of some form of spirituality.

 The Greek Ideal